Switzerland’s Nemo wins the Eurovision Song Contest 2024

-Singer beat competition including delegates from Croatia, France, Portugal and Israel at the final in Malmo, Sweden
+Singer beat competition including delegates from Croatia, France, Portugal and Israel at the final in Sweden

 Switzerland has been crowned the Eurovision Song Contest 2024 champion, winning thanks to singer Nemo and their song “The Code”.